lgnovo/Project-4/README.md

     <img src="https://github.com/lgnovo/Project-4/blob/main/Images/readme.png?raw=true" alt="Image">
 </div>

+Have you ever received a letter or an email from your bank offering you promotions on credit card services?
+Maybe they’re offering you a new cashback program, 0% APR for 15 months.
+Or maybe they’ve increased your credit limit because you’re a good customer.

+Why do you think your bank does this?
+How do you think your bank decides which customers to reach out to?
+Is it every customer that receives an offer, or only select individuals?

+Our team, the Credit Crunchers will answer this question on behalf of a concerned bank management team.

+The bank’s board and upper management are seeking to retain customers since competition has increased.
+Our goal is to create a machine learning model that can accurately predict any customers that are at risk of leaving the bank’s services.

 ###  How do you predict customer turnover?
 Our group aims to develop a model that evaluates the likelihood of credit card customer turnover by analyzing data from a comprehensive consumer credit card portfolio-this includes demographic, financial, and (banking) behavioral information contained in